JoaoAJMatos/WabiSaby/README.md

 # 4. Start the bot
 bun start
 ```

+**That's it!** The `bun install` command will automatically:
+- Install Node.js dependencies
+- Install `yt-dlp` and `FFmpeg` via package managers or download binaries
+- Set everything up for you

 Open `http://localhost:3000` in your browser and scan the QR code to connect WhatsApp!